 While each of these supplements may enhance cognitive function, you’ll probably need to start taking them right away just so you can have decided which ones to use!
 If that sounds like too much like hard work, we’ve done the heavy mental lifting for you and produced a supplement designed specifically for ruggers – 80 Brain.
-Combined with our pre-workout supplement Twitch Faster, these two products will prime your body and mind for the challenges of training for and playing rugby.
+Combined with our pre-workout supplement Pre-Game, these two products will prime your body and mind for the challenges of training for and playing rugby.

 1) Exercise and mental health